siqah/WasteLink-Hub/README.md

 # Flask Template

 This sample repo contains the recommended structure for a Python Flask project.
-In this sample, we use `flask` to build a web application and the `pytest` to run tests.
+In this sample, we use `flask` to build a web application .

- For a more in-depth tutorial, see our [Flask tutorial](https://code.visualstudio.com/docs/python/tutorial-flask).

- The code in this repo aims to follow Python style guidelines as outlined in [PEP 8](https://peps.python.org/pep-0008/).

 ## Running the Sample